savonet/book/quickstart.md

 which are the passwords for sources (e.g. the one Liquidsoap is going to use in order to send its stream to Icecast), for relays (used when relaying a stream, you are not going to use this one now but still want to change the password) and for the administrative interface.
-By default all three are `hackme`, and we will use that in our examples, but, again, you should change them in order not to be hacked.
+By default, all three are `hackme`, and we will use that in our examples, but, again, you should change them in order not to be hacked.
 Have a look at other parameters though, they are interesting too!
 Once the configuration modified, you should the restart Icecast with the command